Watch here for updates with pics, clips, stories, and more!

 Stacy Lawrence holds a Masters in Career and Human Resource Development from the Rochester Institute of Technology.
 With a wonderful team, Stacy hosted the 2009 & 2011 Deaf Rochester Film Festivals.
 Stacy founded and directed Deaf Film Camp for several summers at Camp Mark Seven in New York.
 Music videos in ASL that Stacy had so much fun producing with incredible children include: “HAPPY” by Pharrell Williams (New York), “HOME” by Phillip Phillips (New York), “BRAVE” by Sara Bareilles (California), “I BELIEVE” by Yolanda Adams (ENGLAND), and “THE MIDDLE” by Jimmy Eat World (New York).
 She has twice hosted the Deaf Lens Filmmaking workshop at Writers & Books, and she is currently producing & directing a United Nations Film Project.

 Stacy is the inspirational genius of ASL CAN Film Camp.
-She is a master weaver.
-Her chosen medium?
-The skills and personalities of the teaching team.
-With them she creates an amazing tapestry of education, inclusion, and inspiration.
-Truly a work of art!
+She is a master weaver, skillfully connecting the talents and personalities of the teaching team to create an amazing tapestry of education, inclusion, and inspiration.
+Her skill makes ASL CAN Film camp a true work of art!